springfall2008/batpred/docs/output-data.md

 If you toggle this switch in Home Assistant it will force Predbat to perform an update now (useful for automations).

 - **predbat.status** - Gives the current status & errors and logs any changes that Predbat makes to your inverter.
-The different Predbat status values and their meanings are detailed in [what does predbat do](what-does-predbat-do.md#predbat-status).
+The different Predbat status values and their meanings are detailed in [what does Predbat do](what-does-predbat-do.md#predbat-status).

 ![image](https://github.com/springfall2008/batpred/assets/48591903/e24914b8-93d9-4217-812a-ac25a569a52c)